-Although Djibouti is not rich with natural or man made heritage, there are some truly surprising landmarks, especially – the eerie landscape of limestone chimneys at Lake Abbe.
+Although Djibouti is not rich in natural or man-made heritage, there are some truly surprising landmarks, especially – the eerie landscape of limestone chimneys at Lake Abbe.

 The Sahara is the quintessence of isolation, epitomizing both remoteness and severity of environment unlike any other place on the face of the earth.
 Replete with myths and fiction, it is a wildland, dotted with oases and camel trains trudging through sand dunes that roll like the waves on a sea, as far as the distant horizon.
 But this is just part of the picture.